top of page

 Building a post petrochemical world

-In episode 4 of The Skills Exchange, we speak to 2023 George Alexander Foundation Fellow and Founder of Other Matter, Jessie French, about her Fellowship journey researching alternative materials to petrochemical plastics.
+In episode 4 of The Skills Exchange, we speak to 2023 George Alexander Foundation Fellow and Founder of Other Matter, Jessie French, about her international Fellowship journey researching alternative materials to petrochemical plastics.

 Image Credit: The Myth of Nature – agaG1 [installation], 23rd Biennale of Sydney - rīvus, The Cutaway, Barangaroo, 12 March – 13 June 2022.
 Photo by Jessica Maurer.